TIGER-AI-Lab/QuickVideo/README.md

 To address these challenges, we propose **QuickVideo**, a system-algorithm co-design that substantially accelerates long video understanding to support real-time downstream applications.
 It comprises three key innovations:

 - **QuickDecoder**, a parallelized CPU-based video decoder that achieves 2–3 times speedup by splitting videos into keyframe-aligned intervals processed concurrently.
-- **QuickPrefill**, a memory-efficient prefilling method using KV-cache pruning to support more frames with less GPU memory;
+- **QuickPrefill**, a memory-efficient prefilling method by group-based prefilling (save activation memory) and KV-cache pruning (saving KV memory) to support more frames with less GPU memory.
 - **Overlapping scheme that overlaps CPU video decoding with GPU inference**.
 This brings the end-to-end latency down from 70 seconds to 20 seconds for a 1-hour video, achieving a 3.5x speedup (see following figure).